kavindualwis/kavindualwis/README.md

 <h1 align="center">Hi, I'm Kavindu Alwis 👋</h1>
 <h3 align="center">A Professional Full Stack Mobile App Developer from Sri Lanka!</h3>

  **I specialize in Flutter and Dart programming, bringing innovative mobile applications to life.
-I am leveraging my skills as a full-time freelancer, delivering high-quality projects and consistently exceeding client expectations.
+I am leveraging my skills as a part-time freelancer, delivering high-quality projects and consistently exceeding client expectations.
 My journey in tech is driven by curiosity and a commitment to excellence, making me a versatile and resourceful professional in the ever-evolving world of software development.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">